SubasH5552/My_POrtfolio/README.md

+This is a React JS project of my portfolio.
+I have used React JS, TailwindCSS and Vite framework for this project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.